 CCI Fellows

-The Commonwealth Cyber Initiative has funded six Virginia research leaders from four universities to pursue multimillion-dollar cybersecurity-related centers, addressing pressing challenges ranging from space communications to intelligent ambient computing.
+The Commonwealth Cyber Initiative has funded thirteen Virginia research leaders from six universities to pursue multimillion-dollar cybersecurity-related centers, addressing pressing challenges ranging from space communications to intelligent ambient computing.

 Mohamed Azab is an assistant professor of Computer and Information Sciences at Virginia Military Institute.